CLIUtils/CLI11/README.md

 ## Installing

+To use, there are two methods.
-To use, copy CLI11.hpp into your include directory, and you are set.
+1. Copy `CLI11.hpp` from the [most recent release](https://github.com/henryiii/CLI11/releases) into your include directory, and you are set.
 This is combined from the source files  for every release.
+2. To be added.

 To build the tests, get the entire directory and use CMake: